 Gestational diabetes means diabetes (a condition in which blood sugar/glucose isn’t properly regulated) that is first diagnosed during pregnancy.
 Between 2 – 10% of pregnant women test positive for gestational diabetes mellitis (GDM).
 For half of these women this glucose intolerance will be a temporary condition that is only present during pregnancy.
 About 50% of women who test positive for GDM probably already had undiagnosed diabetes mellitus before they became pregnant.

 Many women will have higher than normal levels of blood sugar/glucose from time to time during pregnancy because pregnancy hormones suppress the release of the insulin (the hormone that regulates blood sugar levels), so that a pregnant woman’s blood sugar levels are hopefully consistently higher than the average adult’s.
 (Your baby needs a steady supply of glucose to meet her/his growth needs.)
-It is important that pregnant women eat regular small meals that provide for sustained glucose release rather than sugary snacks that cause short-term spikes in blood sugar levels.
+It is important that pregnant women eat regular small, healthy meals that provide for sustained glucose release rather than sugary snacks that cause short-term spikes in blood sugar levels.

 To reduce your risk of developing gestational diabetes you should:-